CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 ==========

-There are implementations of the SmartRedis client in 4 languages: Python, C++, C and Fortran.
+There are implementations of the SmartRedis client in 4 languages: Python, C++, C, and Fortran.
 The Python client is installed through ``pip`` and the compiled clients can be built as a static or shared library through ``cmake``.

 SmartRedis Python supports the same architectures for pre-built wheels that